EXPLAINER: How California could recall Gov. Gavin Newsom

 In the depths of the pandemic, Newsom’s popularity was tumbling and he appeared imperiled, with widespread unrest over long-running school and business closures.
 Many business owners were infuriated by what they saw as Newsom’s heavy-handed restrictions that had some open and close several times.
 Others rebelled against mandatory mask-wearing rules.

-Los Angeles County, which accounts for a quarter of the state’s population, reimposed a mask mandate on people who are indoors at public places, even if they’re vaccinated.
+Los Angeles County, which accounts for a quarter of the state’s population, re-imposed a mandatory mask order on people who are indoors at public places, even if they’re vaccinated.
 California also is requiring K-12 students to wear masks when they go back to classrooms.
 Such an order could hurt Newsom, especially among those who felt he didn’t do enough to reopen schools last year.

 Newsom himself has been warning the race is close, and Democrats fear many of their voters are shrugging at the contest while Republicans and conservatives are eager to vote.